rjgallego/twitter-showcase/README.md

 ![](./screenshots/Home.gif)

 ### Search Page
 The Search page allows the user to search by username or keyword.
-Usernames must be search by @[username] and the username must match the accounts Twitter handle.
-Without the '@' symbol, the API will search for tweets containing that keyword and return up to fifteen tweets for the user to scroll through one at a time.
+Usernames must be entered by @[username] and must match the account's Twitter handle.
+Without the '@' symbol, the API will search for tweets containing that keyword and return the user to scroll through one at a time.

 ![](./screenshots/Search.gif)

 ### Discover Page
-The Discover page contains five separate buttons, each pointing to a specific EDM artist that I have selected.
-Pressing one of these buttons will pull the latest tweets by that specific DJ's Twitter account and display one a time for the user to scroll through.
+The Discover page contains five separate buttons, each pointing to an EDM artist that I have selected.
+Pressing one of these buttons will pull the latest tweets by that DJ's Twitter account and display one a time for the user to scroll through.

 ![](./screenshots/Discover.gif)